Kaljurand/aceview/branches/1_3/README.txt

 == Setting up the ACE View Eclipse project ==

-* Edit the file .classpath (in the root directory of the ACE View source)

-Change the paths to the Protege trunk to the ones that point to your local copy of Protege.

 * Launch Eclipse and create a new Java project

 File -> New -> Project ...